Tools, sites, and resources I use.

 CommandlineFu – List of community-submitted shell commands, ranked by popularity.

 Fast.com – “How fast is my internet connection?”
-This site will tell you with a big, bold, in-your-face number.
-Plus it looks really nice.
+This site will tell you.

-haveibeenpwnd.com – Enter your email address, and this site checks if your account information has been compromised by any data breaches.
+haveibeenpwnd.com – Enter your email address and see if you’ve been compromised by any data breaches.

 What every Browser knows about you – Get a breakdown of ALL the data your browser is broadcasting to every site you visit.

-repl – Fantastic little REPL to try out any programming language you want in the browser.
+repl – Fantastic little REPL to try out any programming language.

 draw.io – Online diagram tool.

-Tweetdeck – Much cleaner UI.
+Tweetdeck – Much cleaner UI than twitter’s native web client.
 Also, you don’t get the annoying posts in your feed of what people you follow are “liking.”

-Glitch – Cool community with tutorials and an environment to code onling.
+Glitch – Cool dev community with tutorials and an environment to code online.

 Free Code Camp – Best free online way to learn coding.